Cry of Pugad Lawin

 The Cry of Pugad Lawin (Sigaw sa Pugad Lawin, Grito de Pugad Lawin) was the beginning of the Philippine Revolution against the Spanish Empire.

 In late August 1896, members of the Katipunan (Note: Officially known as the Kataastaasang Kagalanggalangang Katipunan ng mga Anak ng Bayan; often abbreviated as KKK.) led by Andrés Bonifacio revolted somewhere around Caloocan, which included parts of present-day Quezon City.

 Originally the term cry referred to the first clash between the Katipuneros and the Civil Guards (Guardia Civil).
 The cry could also refer to the tearing up of community tax certificates (cédulas personales) in defiance of their allegiance to Spain.
 This was literally accompanied by patriotic shouts.

 Because accounts of the event vary, the exact date and place of the event is unknown.
 From 1908 until 1963, the event was thought to have occurred on August 26 in Balintawak.
 In 1963, the Philippine government declared August 23 to be the date of the event in Quezon City.

 Characterization of the event

-The term "Cry" is translated from the Spanish el grito de rebelion (cry of rebellion) or el grito for short.
-Thus the Grito de Balintawak is comparable to Mexico's Grito de Dolores (1810).
-However, el grito de rebelion strictly refers to a decision or call to revolt.
-It does not necessarily connote shouting, unlike the Filipino sigaw.
+The term "Cry" is translated from the Spanish el grito de rebelión (cry of rebellion) or el grito for short.
+Thus, the Grito de Balintawak is comparable to the 1810 Grito de Dolores which began the Mexican War of Independence.
+However, el grito de rebelión strictly refers to a decision or call to revolt, and does not necessarily connote literal shouting, unlike the Filipino term sigáw.